 - Represented indenture trustee for first lien noteholders in the U.S. Bankruptcy Court for the District of Delaware and on appeal of the bankruptcy court’s approval of a settlement before the U.S. District Court for the District of Delaware, the Third Circuit, and the United States Supreme Court.

 - Trial counsel in two-week arbitration before JAMs involving contractual dispute over land contamination and clean-up recovery costs.

 - Represented Veolia Energy Boston, Inc. in bench trial before Massachusetts Appellate Tax Board involving property tax exemption, resulting in favorable order for client.

 - Represent various clients in several shareholder actions, including the successful dismissal of Securities Act claims against underwriters in Tharp v.
 Acacia, No. 17-11504 (D. Mass.).

 - Represent Western Asset Management Company in case brought under Section 36(b) of the Investment Company Act.

 - Represent international pharmaceutical company in connection with multiple civil lawsuits.

 - Represented cable company in pending antitrust litigation involving claims of unlawful tying and monopoly in connection with cable set-top boxes.

 - Represented various creditors and creditors committees in chapter 11 bankruptcy proceedings.

-- Represented various companies in connection with environmental regulatory matters.
+- Represented various companies and non-profit entities in connection with environmental regulatory matters.

 - Erin Dewey, Dust in the Wind: Is TVA’s Permit Shield a Death Knell for Interstate Nuisance Claims?, 52 B.C.
 L. REV. E. SUPP.
 43 (2011)